patternfly/patternfly-react/packages/patternfly-4/react-core/src/experimental/components/DataToolbar/DataToolbar.md

 import { DataToolbar , DataToolbarItem, DataToolbarGroup, DataToolbarContent, DataToolbarToggleGroup } from '@patternfly/react-core/dist/esm/experimental';
 import { Alert, Button, InputGroup, TextInput, Select, SelectOption } from '@patternfly/react-core';
-import { EditIcon, CloneIcon, SyncIcon, SearchIcon } from '@patternfly/react-icons'
+import { EditIcon, CloneIcon, SyncIcon, SearchIcon, FilterIcon } from '@patternfly/react-icons'

 <Alert variant="danger" title="Warning">
   Please don't use this component, it's only an example of what an experimental component could be